 University of Tokyo

-University of Tokyo is the flagship university in Japan.
+The University of Tokyo is the flagship university in Japan.
 Established in 1877 as the first imperial university, it is one of Japan’s most prestigious universities.
-The School of Engineering at University of Tokyo is renowned for its ground breaking innovations and research.
-It houses 16 departments that cover a very broad range of research, from fundamental theoretical studies in mathematics, physics, chemistry and biology to the development of new engineering technologies.
-Having the highest reputation in the employment sector, University of Tokyo guarantees that all its graduates bag a very good job after they get their degree.
-In 2017, University of Tokyo has been selected as one of the three designated national universities by the Minister of Education, Culture, Sports, Science and Technology.
+The School of Engineering at the University of Tokyo is renowned for its groundbreaking innovations and research.
+It houses 16 departments that cover a vast range of research, from fundamental theoretical studies in mathematics, physics, chemistry, and biology to the development of new engineering technologies.
+Having the highest reputation in the employment sector, the University of Tokyo guarantees that all its graduates bag a very good job after they get their degree.
+In 2017, the University of Tokyo has been selected as one of the three designated national universities by the Minister of Education, Culture, Sports, Science and Technology.
 As of 2018, 16 Nobel laureates (including 9 alumni) have been associated with the University of Tokyo.

 Tokyo Institute of Technology

 Tohoku University, located in the city of Sendai, is known for its prestigious research.
-The School of Engineering embraces “Research First” and “Open-door” as the basic principles, and advocates practice-oriented research and education based on creative researches, and always opens its doors to the world as a research-intensive university.
+The School of Engineering embraces “Research First” and “Open-door” as the basic principles, advocates practice-oriented research and education based on creative research, and always opens its doors to the world as a research-intensive university.
 By establishing a “global centre of excellence for intellectual creativity“ backed by vision and professionalism, the School of Engineering aims to solve various difficult problems faced by modern society.
-The current structure of the School of Engineering for undergraduate program is composed of 5 departments with each department consisting of several courses.
-The School of Engineering for graduate program is composed of 17 departments, one research institute and three research centres.
-Teaching and research at the School of Engineering is supported by two multidisciplinary graduate schools and by four Institutes and five Research Centres.
+The current structure of the School of Engineering for the undergraduate program is composed of 5 departments with each department consisting of several courses.
+The School of Engineering for the graduate program is composed of 17 departments, one research institute, and three research centers.
+Teaching and research at the School of Engineering are supported by two multidisciplinary graduate schools and by four Institutes and five Research Centres.
 In 2017, Tohoku University has been selected as one of the three designated national universities by the Minister of Education, Culture, Sports, Science and Technology.

 Japanese universities excel in the field of engineering and technology.
 The engineering graduates in Japan are almost certain to find a job in this country, which is known for its engineering innovations.
-The quality of research and development in the university level is very high.
+The quality of research and development at the university level is very high.
 Industry and university collaboration for unveiling new technologies can be seen very often.
-In the big picture, Japan is one of the most ideal countries for pursuing engineering education.
+In the big picture, Japan is one of the most ideal countries for pursuing an engineering education!